apollographql/space-kit/README.md

 Our icons are all stored in [`icons/src/svgs`](./icons/src/svgs) in folders named for the icon category.
 To add new icons, add svg files to one of these category folders and open a pull request.
 Fill and stroke colors with values `#000` or `#000000` will be replace by `currentColor` to allow the consumer to change the colors; all other colors will be maintained and will not be configurable.

-All React components will be automatically generated and the TypeScript will be transpiled automatically after merging to `master`.
+All React components will be automatically generated and the TypeScript will be transpiled automatically after merging to `main`.

 The following scripts are available: